wp-plugins/mf-gig-calendar/readme.txt

 == Upgrade Notice ==

-Version 0.9.6.1 adds links to the widget and internationalization throughout the plugin - plus a few other small changes.
+Version 0.9.8 adds a heap of features and a few fixes.